Steamboat Springs Activities

 Dog sledding has been an increasingly popular activity here in Steamboat.
 The Grizzle-T Dog & Sled Works company does it the best.

 Those needing rental ski’s or snowboards can head to Powder Pursuits in the Steamboat Grand, Christy Sports or the Ski Haus along Highway 40.
-Black Tie Ski Rentals and Straight To You will even come to your lodging to rent you your skis.
+Black Tie Ski Rentals will even come to your lodging to rent you your skis.

 Finally, snowmobiling is probably the most popular other winter outdoor activity here in Steamboat Springs beyond skiing.
 With Rabbit Ears Pass being the go to location for sledders.
 With all the great snow we get in Northwest Colorado, this area has become on of the top destinations in the lower 48 for snowmobiling.
 The crew at Steamboat Snowmobile Tours offers a fun, family friendly trip.